Leveraging Photometry for Deconfusion of Directly Imaged Multi-Planet Systems: Results

-For all simulated systems in the low inclination grouping, the photometry ranking scheme ranked the ``best" confused option (in terms of semimajor axis) higher in all but 30\% of the ten cases. ``Best" here refers to the confused system match that has the minimum percent difference between each planets' orbital parameters; ``worst" refers to a match that does not have the minimum percent differences out of all confused options.
-For the medium and high inclination groupings, the photometry ranking scheme also ranked the best system option higher in all but 40\% of cases.
-Figure~\ref{fig:L_all_comparison} presents the likelihood results for all test cases examined in this work, with different marker shapes corresponding to the photometry ranking assigned to each orbit fit in the system.
-We emphasize that prior to ranking with photometry, all of the systems tested here were confused and these are improvements with a 30\% to 40\% error rate.
-With only relative astrometry, the deconfuser was unable to choose just one set of orbits within the astrometry error tolerance.
-We present a discussion of these results in Section~\ref{sec:discussion} and directions for further improving deconfusion with photometry in Section~\ref{sec:conclusion}.
+For all test case systems in the low inclination grouping, the photometry ranking scheme ranked the ``best'' confused option higher in seven of the ten cases.
+The ``best'' option describes the orbit fit for which the semimajor axis has the minimum percent difference compared to the true value.
+The ``worst'' option refers to a match that does not have the minimum percent difference compared to the true value.
+For the medium and high inclination groupings, the photometry ranking scheme also ranked the best system option higher in six of the ten cases.
+Fig.~\ref{fig:L_all_comparison} presents the likelihood results for all test cases examined in this work, with different marker shapes corresponding to the photometry ranking assigned to each orbit fit in the system.
+We emphasize that prior to ranking with photometry, all of the systems tested here were confused and these are improvements for more than half of the representative highly confused cases.
+With only relative astrometry, the astrometric deconfuser was unable to choose just one set of orbits to fit the detections.
+We present a discussion of these results in Sec.~\ref{sec:discussion} and discuss further improving deconfusion with photometry in Sec.~\ref{sec:conclusion}.